davidkorea/linux/resume.md

     - in practicing
     - customization
 2. Customized document workflow solutions for premium customers, including reporting templates webpage development, account usage data analyse and visulization.
-3. Plays a key role in deep natrual language processing algorithm implementing such as RNN and transformer in customer Question-answering system project.
+3. Plays a key role in deep natrual language processing algorithm researching and implementing such as RNN and transformer in customer Question-answering system project.

 -----